markevans/dragonfly/extra_docs/DataStorage.md

       c.password = 'some_password'                    # only needed if mongo is running in auth mode
     end

+If you already have a mongo database or connection available, you can skip setting these and set `db` or `connection` instead.

-You can also pass these options to `MongoDataStore.new` as an options hash.
+You can also pass any options to `MongoDataStore.new` as an options hash.

 Couch datastore
 ---------------